-In the first few months of 2005, a steady stream of individuals charged with Balkan war crimes has turned up at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.
+In the first four months of 2005, a steady stream of individuals charged with Balkan war crimes has turned up at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.
 Factors contributing to this recent inflow include intensified international pressure and upcoming deadlines associated with the European integration process.
 The European Union (EU) and NATO have explicitly conditioned closer association with the western Balkan states (mainly Serbia and Montenegro, Bosnia and Herzegovina, and also Croatia) on their respective levels of cooperation with ICTY.
 To varying degrees, conditionality policy has held up Euro-integration processes in the western Balkans that would otherwise likely have gone forward.
 In addition, in early 2005, the United States suspended some bilateral assistance programs to Serbia as a result of Belgrade's limited cooperation with ICTY.

 Most of the recent transfers of indicted persons have come from Serbia or the Republika Srpska (RS) entity within Bosnia and Herzegovina, both parties with the greatest number of suspects and the weakest cumulative record of cooperation with ICTY.
 Other prominent surrenders include the former Prime Minister of Kosovo's governing institutions and the former Bosnian Muslim (or Bosniak) Army chief.
-Even with the recent improvements in cooperation, some problems persist.
-For example, Serbia's government led by Prime Minister Kostunica has refused to arrest indicted suspects, but instead has encouraged their voluntary surrender.
-The Tribunal remains a deeply unpopular institution in the eyes of the Serbian (and, increasingly, the Croatian) populations.
-Many of the recently transferred suspects have been sent off to The Hague as national heroes.
-Moreover, the fate of top-ranking remaining war crimes suspects, some of whom have eluded capture for a decade, remains uncertain.
+Even with the recent improvements in cooperation, some problems persist and the fate of top-ranking remaining war crimes suspects, some of whom have eluded capture for a decade, remains uncertain.